ElementsProject/lightning/README.md

 ### Using The JSON-RPC Interface

-c-lightning exposes a [JSON-RPC 2.0][jsonrpcspec] interface over a Unix Domain socket; the `lightning-cli` tool can be used to access it, or there is a [python client library](contrib/pyln-client).
+Core Lightning exposes a [JSON-RPC 2.0][jsonrpcspec] interface over a Unix Domain socket; the `lightning-cli` tool can be used to access it, or there is a [python client library](contrib/pyln-client).

 You can use `lightning-cli help` to print a table of RPC methods; `lightning-cli help <command>` will offer specific information on that command.